 Research has shown that personalized CTAs that appear as buttons perform far better than images.

-Typically, ecommerce stores use the phrase “Add to Cart” as the CTA button copy.
+Typically, ecommerce stores use the phrase “Add to Cart” for the CTA button copy.

 Chloe Ferry Cosmetics is a cosmetics company that sells beauty products.

 They use a standard product page to present their items to their audience.
-It contains basic customizations and key components needed to appeal to their customers.
+It contains basic customizations and critical components needed to appeal to their customers.

 The page below for their Matte Liquid Lipstick contains good quality images, but their customers may want to see what the product looks like on a model, too.